javmart/zero-to-qed/docs/src/05_basics.md

 ## From Values to Structure

 You now have the building blocks: types, functions, data structures, and basic I/O. Next we explore control flow, pattern matching, and user-defined types.
-By the end you will have built a D&D character generator, which is either a useful demonstration of structured programming or an excuse to roll dice.
+By the end you will have built a D&D character generator, which is either a useful demonstration of structured programming or an excuse to start a D&D campaign.
 Possibly both.